DeveloperDunne/Space-Quiz/README.md

 ### Achknowledements and Credits:

-- Ideas were taken from the Code Institute's Love Maths project and  (Specific Youtube channel).
+- Ideas were taken from the Code Institute's Love Maths project and google for design ideas.
+- W3 Schools was used to combat any issues with code or if I was stuck (e.g - how to disable hover once answer selected).
-- My mentor, Medale Oluwafemi for his guidance and support.
+- My mentor, Medale Oluwafemi for his guidance and support throughout the project.